 WHY DOES MY FACILITY USE WAVE?

-Even though your facility has highly diligent and caring aquatic staff watching over the welfare of those in water the risk of drowning is always present.
+Even though your facility has dedicated and vigilant staff watching over the welfare of those in water, the risk of drowning is always present.

-The truth is that anyone can drown, even if they are good swimmers, had swim lessons, are great athletes or celebrities, or are under responsible supervision.
+The truth is that anyone can drown, even if they are good swimmers, had swim lessons, are great athletes, or are under responsible supervision.